 - If you rent a car, be cautious while driving because the dirt roads can be filled with potholes and there are virtually no street signs.

 - If you forget anything, make sure it is not bug repellant!
 The tropical, humid climate attracts many little pesky bugs that would love to eat you for dinner.
+You can’t just call minnesota exterminators pest control like you can at home; it’s time to take matters into your own hands!

 - Though most retreats will have yoga mats for rent and/or purchase, it’s always nice to bring your own.